bankymondial/Placement-Prediction/README.md

 **Most Important Features Model** also performed well, with high recall (0.7648) and F1 score (0.7483) on the validation set, but it didn't surpass Logistic Regression in key metrics.

-**Decision**: **Logistic Regression** is the preferred model for deployment due to its consistency and ability to identify placed students effectively.

 ____________________________________________________________________________________________________________________________________________________